 Elle-Máijá Tailfeathers is a filmmaker, writer, and actor.
 She is a member of the Kainai First Nation (Blood Tribe, Blackfoot Confederacy) as well as Sámi from Norway.
 She graduated from the University of British Columbia with a Bachelor’s Degree in First Nations Studies and a Minor in Women’s and Gender Studies.
 She is also an alumni of Vancouver Film School’s Full-time Acting Program.

-She began her filmmaking career in 2011 with the experimental student short, Bloodland.
+She began her filmmaking career in 2011 with the experimental short, Bloodland.
 Since then, she has gone on to explore narrative fiction, documentary, mockumentary, music video, and archival video remix.
 Her work is often community focused and rooted in social justice.
-Her award-winning films have screened at festivals around the world including the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.
+Her award-winning films have screened at festivals around the world including the Berlinale International Film Festival, the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.

-Elle-Máijá is an alumni of the Berlinale Talent Lab and the International Sámi Film Institute’s Indigenous Film Fellowship.
+Elle-Máijá is an alumni of the Berlinale Talent Lab, the International Sámi Film Institute’s Indigenous Film Fellowship, and the Hot Docs Doc Accelerator Lab.
 She is also a member of the Embargo Collective II.
 She was presented with the 2014 Vancouver Mayor’s Arts Award as an emerging artist in film and new media and a Vancouver Women in Film Kodak Image Award for her work on A Red Girl’s Reasoning.
 She is currently developing a long-form documentary (with the support of the National Film Board of Canada and the Hot Docs Cross Currents Fund) on her community’s brave response to the ongoing fentanyl crisis and directing a feature-length documentary birthed from the c̓əsnaʔəm, the city before the city 3-site Museum exhibition with the Musqueam Indian Band, the UBC Museum of Anthropology, and the Museum of Vancouver.

-Her creative and non-fiction work has appeared in publications such as Š Bláđit (Sámi Youth Magazine, Norway), Richard Van Camp’s Good Medicine Project, Redwire Magazine, Windspeaker, and Briarpatch Magazine.
+Her creative and non-fiction work has appeared in publications such as Biography (an interdisciplinary journal from the University of Hawaii Press), Š Bláđit (Sámi Youth Magazine, Norway), Richard Van Camp’s Good Medicine Project, Redwire Magazine, Windspeaker, and Briarpatch Magazine.